-Federal Financial Participation per Title 9 CCR Chapter 11 means the federal matching funds available for services provided to Medi-Cal beneficiaries under the Medi-Cal program.
+• Federal Financial Participation per Title 9 CCR Chapter 11 means the federal matching funds available for services provided to Medi-Cal beneficiaries under the Medi-Cal program.

-II.
 Medi-Cal Revenue

-The Fiscal Services Unit will bill Medi-Cal for covered services provided to Medi-Cal beneficiaries by Short-Doyle Medi-Cal certified programs.
+• The Fiscal Services Unit will bill Medi-Cal for covered services provided to Medi-Cal beneficiaries by Short-Doyle Medi-Cal certified programs.
 The State will deny services that do not clear the billing edits, programs have 15 months from the date of service to fix denied services.
-Once the program has fixed the error, in order to rebill for the service, the program must complete the Replace Service Request form located on the Optum https://www.optumsandiego.com/ and email the form to the email addresses stated on the form.
-After the form has been received and the replace processed, the program will be faxed back the form, this serves as notification that the replace was processed.
+Once the program has fixed the error, in order to rebill for the service, the program must complete the current Replace Service Request form located on the Optum Website at and email the form to the email addresses stated on the form.

+• After the form has been received and the replace processed, the program will be faxed back the form, this serves as notification that the replace was processed.
 If the reason for the denial is for Other Health Coverage or Medicare, the explanation of benefits (EOB) must be faxed to the billing unit with a copy of the denial report - fax to BHSBU/F (858) 467-9682.

 County of San Diego HHSA - Mills Bldg.

 Behavioral Health Services Billing Unit Fiscal Services (BHSBU/F)

 1255 Imperial Ave.
 San Diego, CA 92101

 Attn: Fiscal Services 6th Floor Rm.
 633

-III.
 Medi-Cal Disallowance/Recoupment of Federal Financial Participation (FFP) Dollars

-BHS is obligated to disallow Specialty Mental Health Services (SMHS) for Medi-Cal reimbursement per the current California State DHCS Reasons for Recoupment of FFP dollars categories:
+- BHS is obligated to disallow Specialty Mental Health Services (SMHS) for Medi-Cal reimbursement per the current California State DHCS Reasons for Recoupment of FFP dollars categories: - o Criteria for access to Specialty Mental Health Services - o Claim submitted for service during a lock-out - Missing documentation of allowable service - Service not billable under Title 9 - o Evidence of fraud, waste, abuse - Organizational providers shall be responsible for ensuring that all medical records comply with federal, state and county documentation standards when billing for reimbursement of services. - The claims for the above circumstances will be deducted from your contract payment - Contractor shall reimburse BHS for any disallowance of Short-Doyle/Medi-Cal payments, and reimbursement shall be based on the disallowed units of service at the Contractor's contracted fee-for-service rates.

-- Medical Necessity - Progress Notes

-Organizational providers shall be responsible for ensuring that all medical records comply with federal, state and county documentation standards when billing for reimbursement of services.

-The federal share of the Medi-Cal claims for the above circumstances will be deducted from your contract payment.

-In accordance with State guidelines, these disallowances may be subject to future change.

-Contractor shall reimburse BHS for any disallowance of Short-Doyle/Medi-Cal payments, and reimbursement shall be based on the disallowed units of service at the Contractor's approved budgeted unit cost.
-The Federal share of the Medi-Cal claims for the above circumstances will be deducted from your contract payment.

-The State announced that State (non-Federal) share of EPSDT claims will also be subject to recoupment if any current or new recoupment criteria issued by the Department of Mental Health are met.

-IV.
 Billing Disallowances - Provider Self Report

-The policy of San Diego County Behavioral Health Services Administration (SDCBHS) is to recoup Federal Financial Participation (FFP) and Early Periodic Screening and Diagnostic Treatment (EPSDT) dollars by disallowing billing which has been identified and reported to the SDCBHS by the Contracted Organizational Providers and County Owned and Operated Clinics in accordance with documentation standards as set forth in the current California State Department of Mental Health "Reasons for Recoupment of Federal Financial Participation Dollars."
+The policy of San Diego County Behavioral Health Services Administration (SDCBHS) is to recoup payments for disallowed units identified and reported to the SDCBHS by the Contracted Organizational Providers in accordance with documentation standards as set forth in the current California State Department of Mental Health "Reasons for Recoupment of Federal Financial Participation Dollars."